 CBT for Body Focused Repetitive Behaviours in London, UK-wide and Online Via Video Link

-We provide Cognitive Behavioural Therapy – CBT for Body Focused Repetitive Behaviours (BFRBs) from our main offices in Sevenoaks and from 40 other locations across London and the southeast.
-If you want to organise Cognitive Behavioural Therapy for nail-biting, skin-picking or hair-pulling you can call 01732 808626 or email email@example.com There are no long waiting lists and appointments can usually be made within just a few days of contacting us.
+We provide Cognitive Behavioural Therapy – CBT for Body Focused Repetitive Behaviours (BFRBs) from our main offices in London, with 180 other locations across the UK.
+If you want to organise Cognitive Behavioural Therapy for nail-biting, skin-picking or hair-pulling you can call 01732 808626 or email email@example.com There are no waiting lists and appointments can usually be made within just a few days of contacting us.

 Body Focused Repetitive Behaviours or BFRBs commonly include problems with skin picking, hair pulling and nail, cheak or lip biting.
 Although they are associated with emotional and physical urges, they are not tics or simple habits.
 BFRBs are complex and engrained psychological problems that lead to repetitive physical damage and high levels of emotional distress.
 Common disorders include: